PEP research support program

-With the continued support of world-renowned experts in development economics, PEP has become a unique source of expertise in building and promoting local capacity for the conduct of high quality and policy-engaged research in developing countries.
+With the continued support of renowned international experts in the field of development economics, PEP has become a world-leading source of expertise in building and promoting local capacity for the conduct of high quality and policy-engaged research in developing countries.
 PEP research aims to promote contextualized policy solutions to emerging and country-specific development issues.

 PEP "Grant Plus" mechanism